slicebit/qb/README.md

 About qb
 --------
 qb is a database toolkit for easier db usage in go.
 It is inspired from python's most favorite orm sqlalchemy. qb is an orm as well as a query builder.
-It is
+It is quite modular in case of using just expression api and query building stuff.

 Features
 --------